alphadl/inspiring_papers/README.md

 [100] Incorporating Structural Alignment Biases into an Attentional Neural Translation Model

 [101] The Importance of Being Recurrent for Modeling Hierarchical Structure

+[102] An Empirical Exploration of Skip Connections for Sequential Tagging